Undergraduate Admissions Information

 English proficiency examinations may be waived for students who have completed a secondary-level program at a recognized school with English as the medium of instruction after transcript evaluation.

 Financial responsibility must be demonstrated before the Certificate of Eligibility for Nonimmigrant (F1) Student Status can be issued.
-The university must receive on deposit the funds in United States dollars to cover the cost of the first year’s education.
-Financial information may be obtained from the Admissions Office including amounts for all fees and tuition.
+The university must receive the funds in United States dollars on deposit to cover the cost of the first year’s education.
+Financial information may be obtained from the Admissions Office, including amounts for all fees and tuition.
 The I-20 Form will not be sent to the applicant until all of the admissions requirements have been met.
 International students are encouraged to submit all admissions materials at least six months prior to projected enrollment and obtain an acceptance letter at least three months before starting their first course.

 International Students - Online Studies